South Fork Eagle River in Colorado mountain country

 If the Eagle is too high, warm, stained, or access-limited, compare the Fryingpan, Roaring Fork, or middle Colorado after checking each route's current flow and rules.

-Check the current Colorado fishing regulations and any reach-specific special rules before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check the current Colorado fishing rules and any section-by-section special rules before fishing.
 Posted access signs and private property boundaries control the day even when a map shows the river nearby.

 Avon and Edwards town water